nardiyansah/Hackerrank-Solution/README.md

 # Grind Tracking (Hackerrank)

-This repo contains my solution to the problem I solved in Hackerrank.
-You can make pull request or contact me in my social media below to compare your solution with my own, or just discuss about it.
+This repo contains my solution to the problem I solved in Hackerrank or other resource.

 ## Algorithm and Data Structure
 Task | Solution